kristopolous/fiction/framework.md

 # Principles of framework design

-Whether you're a contracting firm that wants to lock your client list in by using a technology stack that nobody else knows or your an independent developer who wants to increase the word count of your resume to try and negotiate a higher pay there's nothing quite like creating your own framework.
+Whether you're a contracting firm that wants to lock your client list in by using a technology stack that nobody else knows or you're an independent developer who wants to increase the word count of your resume to try and negotiate a higher pay there's nothing quite like creating your own framework.